Skip to content

 • Make caramel.
 The mixture will start out as a pale yellow color, then deepen into a rich caramel tone.
 Mine was perfect at 285°F on my candy thermometer (a minute or two after I took the above picture).
 Be careful not to let the mixture get too dark, or it will have a burned taste.

 • Stir.
-When it’s reached 285 degrees, remove the pan from the heat and stir in the vanilla.
+When it’s reached 285°F degrees, remove pan from heat and stir in the vanilla.
 It will be bubbly and incredibly hot, so be careful not to burn yourself!
-Pour the mixture onto a greased or parchment-lined baking sheet, and let it cool for 5 minutes.
+Pour mixture onto a greased or parchment-lined baking sheet, and let it cool for 5 minutes.

 • Sprinkle.
 Then sprinkle the toffee with chocolate chips and let it sit for 10 minutes so they can melt.